Unlike vacations or gadgets, a game court provides decades of enjoyment. Something to grow into not out of.

 Permitting and HOA Approvals

 These can tack on a few hundred to several thousand dollars, depending on your location.
-We are well versed in the language of HOA, we’ll be there every step to help guide you through that process.
+We do not complete HOA/ permitting work on your behalf, but we are well versed in the language of HOA and have most likely done a project in your HOA before so we’ll be here to help every step of the way.

 The Big Picture: Why a Backyard Game Court Is Worth It